 Collisions at sea can be just as dangerous for boaters as they are for whales.
 Sharing the Seas helps ensure safe passage for sailors and marine life by providing captains and crew with safe boating techniques around whales.

 Whether you’re a recreational or professional sailor, you can review the below SAIL tips before hitting the water and familiarize yourself with local whale species and habitat you may encounter.

-This knowledge empowers sailors to utilize safe boating techniques to reduce disturbances and injury to whales and their crews.
+This acronym SAIL empowers sailors to utilize safe boating techniques that reduce disturbances and injury to whales and your crew.

 Thank you for sailing safely!
-Download your own printable field guide
+Download your own reference sheet (preview below) and printable field guide

 Content provided by:

 We are grateful for the support of US Sailing and Sailors for the Sea.